 To demonstrate the application of FuSDRA, it was applied to the nupiri muka AUV program, managed by the University of Tasmania.
-A risk model was constructed and simulation of the resultant risk model showed a declining risk of loss in the early years of the AUV program, reaching a minimal level before increasing again in later years.
+A risk model was constructed, and simulation of the resultant risk model showed a declining risk of loss in the early years of the AUV program, reaching a minimal level before increasing again in later years.
 Scenario analysis was then performed to validate the risk model and facilitate policy recommendations.
 Results showed that the initial ‘Average experience of the AUV team’ is a suitable leverage point for reducing risk of AUV loss, which can be increased or maintained through recruitment, staff retention, as well as training and practice runs.
 Also demonstrated was the importance of having both external commercial and internal research demand on the use of the AUV for reducing risk of loss.
 As commercial demand may fall outside the control of the organisation, priority should be placed on internal research demand.
-AUV owners should continuously support and encourage its own use of AUV for research purposes as increased usage can help control risk of AUV loss in the long run.
+AUV owners should continuously support and encourage their own use of AUV for research purposes as increased usage can help control risk of AUV loss in the long run.
 It is also recommended that the average experience of the AUV team and the level of demand for both internal and external use of the AUV be monitored as leading indicators to risk of AUV loss.
+These results arising from FuSDRA translates into policy recommendations to manage and control the risk of loss.
+For example, the University can implement an operation policy which places a priority on internal research use of the AUV over commercial use.
+There can also be a recruitment policy which requires new AUV crew to have a minimal of 3 years relevant experience.
+In addition, the risk analysis process, which revealed and analyses new risk variables, helped to improve mental models of decision-makers.
+For example, the role of organisational reputation and demand on AUV use have never been considered in other risk studies on AUV operations.

-In summary, the FuSDRA methodological framework provides a systematic and structured approach for risk analysis of AUV operations, facilitating the building and customizing of risk models in accordance with the context of circumstances.
+In summary, the FuSDRA framework provides a systematic and structured approach for risk analysis of AUV operations in the Antarctic, facilitating the building and customizing of risk models in accordance with the context of circumstances.
 It overcomes limitations of existing AUV risk analysis approaches, improves comprehensiveness of the analysis and can be used as a decision support tool.
+In the face of increasingly complex AUV operations such as higher autonomy and multi-vehicle missions, FuSDRA can help to understand the effectiveness of different risk management strategies.
 Due to the generic nature of the approach, the framework can also be applied to other types of AUV operations apart from Antarctic deployment.
 It may also be relevant to similar complex technological systems, such as the budding field of autonomous cars, unmanned aerial vehicles and unmanned vessels.
 The commonalities that they share is the apparent lack of data and the potential for low probabilities and high consequences accidents (Pagallo, 2017)(Ancel, Capristan, Foster, & Condotta, 2017)(Thieme & Utne, 2017).
 The only foreseeable difference between application of the FuSDRA approach to AUV and other technological systems lies in the risk variables being considered.

 The proposed FuSDRA framework is not only useful to practitioners for analysis of risk.
 Academically, it also explores further into the concepts of non-probabilistic risk modelling, which is often challenging in real-life problems.
 Therefore, the FuSDRA approach provides both contribution to knowledge, as well as a pragmatic tool for the AUV community for better analysis of risks.
 Further advancement of this work to enhance the FuSDRA approach can focus on data aggregation, intuitionistic fuzzy logic as well as optimization and self-learning of the risk model.